tomthebarbarian/tinyapp/README.md

-the site header (see Display Requirements above) a list (or table) of URLs the user has created, each list item containing: a short URL the short URL's matching long URL
+the site header (see Display Requirements above) a list (or table) of URLs the user has created, each list item containing: a short URL the short URL's matching long URL DONE

 an edit button which makes a GET request to /urls/:id Done